bobbicodes/project-euler-clojure/README.md

 # project-euler
-My clojure solutions and explanations for programming problems https://projecteuler.net/
+My clojure solutions and explanations for the programming problems found at https://projecteuler.net/

 I found out about Project Euler from this article: